-The rear camera performs more than what we expected in low light conditions.
-We took the photo in extreme low light conditions, and the results surprised us.
-Using HDR in low light brings out the best of the Honor 9 Lite and the clear difference can be spotted between the pictures.
+The rear camera performs more than what we expected in low-light conditions.
+We took the photo in extremely low light conditions, and the results surprised us.
+Using HDR in low light brings out the best of the Honor 9 Lite and a clear difference can be spotted between the pictures.

 The front dual cam doesn’t affect the color reproduction; however, in full beauty mode, it alters the skin tone and smoothens the skin excessively giving an artificial look.
 Other than that the color reproduction is natural, but on the downside, the camera loses details in the picture.

 With the new update, Honor 9 Lite gets an Augmented Reality lens, which is pretty fun to play with wherein there are different backgrounds and filter effects to enhance the camera experience in real-time.
 Although many filters and effects have been added, it still needs better facial and body recognition, but we think with the subsequent updates, it will improve.